Variational Embeddings for Many Body Quantum Systems

-Starting from the result obtained using the Variational Quantum Eigensolver (VQE, \cite{Peruzzo_2014}) algorithm in the \quantum \, subspace, we investigate the addition of the other orbitals as \classic .
-Each experiment is performed on a classical simulator, and expectation values are evaluated using $2 \cdot 10^4$ Monte Carlo samples.
-As we report in \cref{fig:ammonia_ext}, when more orbitals are considered in the ansatz, the energy improves with respect to HF following the value obtained with exact diagonalization in that active variational space (Complete Active Space Configuration Interaction, CASCI).
+We consider a variational quantum circuit in the \quantum \, subspace.
+Starting from the result obtained using the Variational Quantum Eigensolver (VQE, \cite{Peruzzo_2014}) algorithm in this partition, we investigate the addition of the other orbitals as \classic .
+The quantum hardware contribution is evaluated on a classical simulator.
+As we report in \cref{fig:ammonia_ext}, when more orbitals are considered in the ansatz, the energy improves with respect to Hartree-Fock (HF \cite{szabo1996modern}) following the value obtained with exact diagonalization in that active variational space (Complete Active Space Configuration Interaction, CASCI \cite{szabo1996modern}).
 As the size of the active space is increased, the CASCI value decreases towards the exact diagonalization result on the entire molecule (Full Configuration Interaction, FCI \cite{szabo1996modern}) with the frozen core approximation.
-We start in the active space with a quantum circuit including one double excitation and two single excitation gates, resulting in 3 parameters to optimize.
-Then, the ansatz is augmented with an RBM having real parameters.
-We found that a hidden layer density of $\alpha = 1$ was sufficient to converge to the exact diagonalization results.
-We stress that for this particular choice of hybrid ansatz, the sign of the configurations is entirely determined by the quantum circuit, while the classical partition contributes only to the wave function amplitudes.
-More details about the hybrid model can be found in \cref{sec:model}.
+The quantum circuit includes one double excitation and two single excitation gates, resulting in 3 parameters to optimize.
+Then, augmenting the ansatz with a RBM having real parameters, we are able to converge to FCI results.
+More details about the hybrid model can be found in \cref{app:model}.

-We remark that the addition of classical degrees of freedom allows us to improve upon results obtained with the VQE on the entire ammonia molecule.
-Indeed, even if it is theoretically possible to get extremely accurate results with a chemically-inspired ansatz such as the quantum Unitary Coupled Cluster (qUCSSD), such ansatzes cannot be used in practice because of limitations on the coherence times and connectivity.
-Currently, we are restricted to hardware-efficient circuits, which are able to capture only a few electronic correlations (see \cref{app:pure_computations}).
-Finally, we show the results obtained by fixing the number of particles in each subspace.
-In this scenario, we can no longer reach the FCI energy since we are excluding important contributions from the wave function.
-However, this strategy still improves upon the active space calculations and has a reduced overhead in measurements with respect to the full model.